 - 1. NWP data of comparable or superior quality to the current 6 hourly GFS forecasts are available.
 (Use longer range GFS forecasts or switch to another NWP source ECMWF). - 2.
 RTM calculations are available for each pixel.
 (Use reduced vertical or spatial resolution in driving the RTM). - 3.
 All of the ancillary data is available at the pixel level.
 (Use larger scale ancillary date sets). - 4.
-All required ABI channels are available.
+The 3.9μm, 11μm and 12μm channels are available.